alexpeits/alexpeits.github.io/posts/2018-09-27-haskell-proofs.md

   in step1 a b ==> step2 a b
 ```

-Voila!
+Voilà!
 Onward to the next step, the induction.

 ``` haskell
 plusAssoc